graphql/graphql-spec/spec/Section 5 -- Validation.md

 ##### Object Spreads In Object Scope

-In the scope of a object type, the only valid object type fragment spread is one that applies to the same type that is in scope.
+In the scope of an object type, the only valid object type fragment spread is one that applies to the same type that is in scope.